Advanced Academic Programs (AAP) - Full Time Services Screening Process

 Score reports are sent to all schools at the same time and are distributed from local schools to families.
 Mailing times may differ based on external factors.

-Referrals are the primary and most frequently accessed pathway for students to be considered for Level IV services.
+Referrals are the primary and most frequently accessed pathway for students to be considered for Full-Time services.
 Parents who want their student screened for AAP should refer their student rather than focus on the Grade 2 universal screener referral, as the Grade 2 universal screener referral is not advantageous or complete.

 Staff and Family Referrals vs. Grade 2 Universal Screener Referral